 Visiting a sugar bush to see how maple syrup is made is a time-honoured Ontario tradition, and this year many local sugar shacks are welcoming visitors.
 Check my big list of sugar bushes for details on which sites are open and when, and what activities they’re offering.

-Possibilities include March Madness—maple-themed fun every weekend in March, as well as March 10 to 14—at Little Cataraqui Creek Conservation Area in Kingston (advance registration required).
+Possibilities include March Madness—maple-themed fun every weekend in March, as well as March 16 to 20—at Little Cataraqui Creek Conservation Area in Kingston (advance registration required).

 For the artsy

-The National Gallery of Canada has a range of March Break activities available from March 1 to 16, including drop-in sketching sessions and an open art studio.
+The National Gallery of Canada has a range of March Break activities available during Quebec March Break (March 2 to 6) and Ontario March Break (March 16 to 20).
+The fun includes a watercolours open studio, sketching opportunities and family tours.

 For animal lovers

 At the Canadian Museum of Nature, kids will probably love Butterflies in Flight, an exhibition where you can walk among live butterflies.
-The show runs until next January, but it might be a lovely place to escape the winter chill during March Break.
-Just make sure to buy your timed tickets in advance, as this show is always popular and March Break may be especially hectic.
-The museum will also be screening a new T.rex movie that will appeal to dinosaur fans, beginning February 28.
-And, as always, kids can learn about fossils, mammals, minerals, birds, bugs, aquatic life and the Arctic.
+The show runs until March 30.
+Make sure to buy your timed tickets in advance, as this show is always popular and March Break may be especially hectic.
+And, as always, kids can learn about fossils, mammals, minerals, birds, bugs, aquatic life and the Arctic throughout the museum.

-At the Canada Agriculture and Food Museum, March Break activities for kids (March 1 to 16) include cooking with eggs and maple syrup, watching an artist carve animals from wood, doing crafts, watching family movies (with cereal, if you come in the morning), and meeting calves, lambs, rabbits and donkeys.
+At the Canada Agriculture and Food Museum, March Break activities for kids (February 28 to March 8, and March 14 to March 22) include learning to make maple oat cookies, doing crafts, watching family movies (with cereal!), and meeting calves, lambs, rabbits and horses.

 At Little Foot Alpacas in Spencerville, you can book a visit or walk with the farm’s namesake charming critters.

-I’m not sure whether this falls under the “animals” category, but in Brockville, the Aquatarium is once again presenting its popular show Mermaids (March 1 to 16).
+I’m not sure whether this falls under the “animals” category, but in Brockville, the Aquatarium is once again presenting its popular show Mermaids (March 14 to 22).
 Attractions include underwater performances by “actual Mermaids” (hey, who am I to doubt?), mermaid stories and mermaid-themed activities.
-The event has been expanded from one week to two this year, probably because it regularly sells out.

 Espace pour la vie is a collection of attractions in the shadow of Montreal’s old Olympic Stadium.
-Comprising the Insectarium, the Biodome, the Rio Tinto Alcan Planetarium and the Montreal Botanical Garden, it’s offering all sorts of spring break fun from March 1 to 9.
-Among other activities, kids can learn about belugas, meet a pair of bearded emperor tamarins and explore a new wintertime fun trail.
+Comprising the Insectarium, the Biodome, the Rio Tinto Alcan Planetarium and the Montreal Botanical Garden, it’s offering all sorts of spring break fun from March 2 to 8.
+Among other activities, kids can learn about edible insects, enjoy an acrobatics show and dive into an immersive experience featuring lifelike humpback whales.

 For science fans

-The Canada Science and Technology Museum is offering March Break fun for kids of all ages (March 1 to 16).
-Kids can build structures from oversized cardboard blocks, marvel at model trains, build Lego robots and learn about the intricacies of the brain.
+The Canada Science and Technology Museum is offering March Break fun for kids of all ages February 28 to March 8, and March 14 to March 22).
+Kids can build structures from oversized cardboard blocks and Lego, step into the world of virtual reality, and learn about the intricacies of the brain.

 For package deal seekers